Dealing With the Fear of Parkinson’s

 - Bring it out into the open by talking with a friend, a support group, or a healthcare professional.
 Shining light on your fear keeps it from being overwhelming.

 - Learn about PD.
 Knowledge can bring peace of mind and help you feel more prepared.
 Ask your doctor for more information or do your own research online.

 - Change your focus.
-Experts say our brains can’t focus on fear and gratitude at the same time, so shifting your attention to all that you are grateful for can help ease your fear.
-Focus on today and what you CAN do, rather than what you can’t.
+Experts say focusing on gratitude can ease anxiety.
+So shifting your attention to all that you are grateful for may help ease your fear.
+Focus on today and what you can do, rather than what you can’t.

 - Try mind-body techniques for stress relief.
-Many of the complementary therapies like meditation, massage, acupuncture, Tai Chi, or Qigong can help reduce stress and anxiety.
+Many of the complementary therapies like meditation, massage, or tai chi can help reduce stress and anxiety.

 - Find inner peace.
 When you notice your thoughts are spinning or you are overwhelmed with fear, try different ways of calming yourself down to find your inner peace.
 A simple breathing technique, in which you focus on your breath, relaxing your belly to breathe with your diaphragm and expand into your abdomen, can help get your body out of “fight-or-flight” mode.

 The 2017 Parkinson’s Disease In America Survey was conducted online from January 2017 through March 2017.
 The survey was completed by 1,152 people with PD and 444 caregivers.

 Do you experience issues with spatial awareness?